IFFO RS updates 2020 fees and price structure to allow for the continual improvement and development of the programme

 - MSC Verification: All applicants sourcing MSC raw material will be required to undergo an MSC verification procedure in order to authenticate that the raw material indeed comes from an MSC source.
 A transition period will be implemented for this requirement in 2020 and the MSC verification procedures will be communicated to all stakeholders in due course.

-- Logo Licensing: To protect and enforce the integrity of the logo usage and claim those sites wishing to use the IFFO RS, IFFO RS CoC logo and/or claim or IFFO RS Improver Accepted claim will be required to pay the logo licensing fee.
+- Logo Licensing: To protect and enforce the integrity of the logo usage and all certified and accepted sites will be required to pay the logo licensing fee.

 - Scope Extension Administration Fee: In the case that applicants wish to update important information such as addresses and contact information, or wish to add fisheries or by-products to their certification or request the addition of a new plant for example shall be charged an administration fee for the necessary processing.